leystan/cscrouter/router/README.txt

 DESIGN DECISIONS:

-Nothing out of the ordinay, just basic decisions to make things more clear.
+Nothing out of the ordinary, just basic decisions to make things more clear.

    - defining different global variables in coresponding header files to make things clear/managable -> defining the default TTL